garfix/nli-go/doc/remarks.md

 The meaning of "reference" is simply that of the logical reference: a link to the actual instance.

 This is actually much better then what I have been doing so far, where the variable A is given the id of the database.
 The new form is better suited to integrate information of two or more databases.

+Since the system is not able to automatically determine if the same name in two database refers to the same person in real life, it simply asks the user.
+This needs to be done only once per session.

 # 2018-08-31